 §551.191.
 Procedural Requirements.

-(a) HHSC inspection and survey personnel must perform inspections, surveys, follow-up visits, complaint investigations, investigations of abuse or neglect, and other contact visits from time to time as HHSC deems appropriate or as required for carrying out the responsibilities of licensing.
+(a) HHSC inspection and survey staff must perform inspections, surveys, follow-up visits, complaint investigations, investigations of abuse or neglect, and other contact visits from time to time as HHSC deems appropriate or as required for carrying out the responsibilities of licensing.

 (b) A qualified surveyor or a team, of which one member is a specialized staff person who has expertise in developmental disabilities, conducts an inspection.